MenSeb/react-cubes-galaxy/README.md

 - [ ] Configure distance between each planets to avoid collisions/overlaps
 - [ ] Configure orbit size with planet distance
 - [ ] Configure star with **( x, y, z )** position instead of distance
+- [ ] Configure a form interface for creating, deleting and updating planets from a galaxy
+- [ ] Configure a Galaxy Context system with hooks

 ## Scripts